 It was pretty much the worst Thanksgiving ever.
 My boar gored my leg, the kids got lice for the first time, the sink wouldn’t stop leaking and the fireplace broke.
 Like a cherry on top, the washing machine decided to follow suit.
 Here’s how we survived hand washing clothes for three months.
 Continue reading “When the Washing Machine Breaks: Hand Washing Clothes”

 Are you a new canner and need all the advice you can get?
 Worried about which canning jars to use and which lids are the best?
 From canning jars to equipment to recipes, here’s a great round up of newbie canning information.
 Continue reading “Canning Jars and Other Newbie Canning Tips”

 I am constantly on the prowl for 72 hour kit and backpacking food that’s healthy or, at least, healthier.
 Here are a few ideas for healthify your hiking and backpacking foods, as well as your 72 hour kit food preps.
 Continue reading “Healthier 72 Hour Kit and Backpacking Food”

 Do you have a podcast or Kindle book in your queue on the topic of emergency preparedness and it’s been there for months, waiting for you to peruse it?
 Do things just keep coming up and you never quite get to making that emergency kit you know you’re supposed to have in your car?
-Emergency preparedness is a difficult topic for some but I’m convinced that people are only uncomfortable with it because they’re not as prepared as they could be for the emergencies that might come to their families.
+Emergency preparedness is a difficult topic for some but I’m convinced that people are only uncomfortable with it because they’re not as prepared as they could be for the emergencies.
 Let’s stop worry and start working!
 To that end, here are a few ideas to help with emergency preparedness for families.
 Continue reading “Emergency Preparedness for Families”